 - Getting Out the Front Door: Achieving big things is only possible if the little things are overcome.
 Scott discusses the disability-related issues he faces daily and how overcoming those has led to such achievements as travelling to all seven continents and carrying the Olympic torch.

 - Advice for the Rest of Us: Scott provides advice to individuals, parents and carers as to how education, technology and a bit of determination can help to navigate the wonderful and challenging paths of life with a disability.

 Formats and editions

 The book is available now in several different formats:

 A standard paperback edition can be purchased directly from this website or from Amazon.com.
 The initial book launch also featured a full-colour limited edition paperback.

 - Kindle edition

-A professionally narrated audio book has been created by VisAbility.
-The audio book is also available for loan from the VisAbility library.
-People who purchase the audio book edition will also receive an 'e-package' that includes PDF, ePub and HTML editions.
+A professionally narrated audio book has been created by VisAbility and is now available from this website or from Audible.
+People who purchase the audio book from this website will also receive bonus HTML, PDF and ePub digital editions.

 To purchase the book, please follow the links at the top of the page.

 The following is a sample of ‘Outrunning the Night’: the prologue.